zarr-developers/VirtualiZarr/docs/core_team_guide.md

 Thank you for your numerous contributions to the project so far.

-By accepting the invitation to become a core team member you are **not required to commit to doing any more work** - xarray is a volunteer project, and we value the contributions you have made already.
+By accepting the invitation to become a core team member you are **not required to commit to doing any more work** - VirtualiZarr is a volunteer project, and we value the contributions you have made already.

 You can see a list of all the current core team members on our [@zarr-developers/virtualizarr](https://github.com/orgs/zarr-developers/teams/virtualizarr-core-devs)